Betoken/betoken/README.md

 ## BETOKEN:
 ### THE DECENTRALIZED TOKEN HEDGE FUND

-Betoken is a decentralized hedge fund that uses its own internal prediction market to invest in ERC20 tokens.
+Betoken is a decentralized hedge fund that uses a one-of-a-kind Prediction Meritocracy to invest in ERC20 tokens, powered by Ethereum.

 # **[TRY THE PUBLIC ALPHA HERE](https://betoken.fund/betoken-ui/)**